collective/collective.googleanalytics/README.txt

 	The current request object.

 date
 	An alias for the datetime.date function.
-It is used to create dates used in the query start date and query end date properties.

 timedelta
 	An alias for the datetime.timedelta function.
-It is used to create time offsets for the query start date and query end date properties.

 page_url
 	The relative URL of the current request.
 This is most commonly used in the query filters property for creating page-specific reports.

+date_range_dimension
+    The temporal dimension used to segment the results.
+In report column expressions, this variable evaluates to the value of the dimension for the selected row.
+In all other fields, it evaluates to the name of the dimension.
+See the section on `Dates and Reports`_ for more information about how this dimension is selected.

+date_range_sort_dimension
+    The name of the dimension used to sort the results chronologically (along with date_range_dimension).
+See the section on `Dates and Reports`_ for more information.

+date_range_unit
+    A string containing the human-readable name of the dimension specified by date_range_dimension (e.g. 'Day', 'Month', etc.)

+date_range_unit_plural
+    A convenience variable that contains date_range_unit with the letter 's' appended.

 In addition to these objects, some properties have access to special objects and variables that represent the data returned by the query:

 Report Column Expressions
-	These TAL expressions have access to variables that represent the values of each dimension and metric used in the query.
+	These TALES expressions have access to variables that represent the values of each dimension and metric used in the query.
 The names of these variables are found by taking the name of the dimension or metric and replacing the colon with an underscore.
 For example, ga:exitPagePath